PRE-LAUNCH SALE Ends on June 14

 Guided Gripper Build

-• No more wondering "what do I do next?" — every step is mapped out
+• No more wondering “what happens next?” — every step is mapped out

-• Design, print, and assemble a working scissor-linkage gripper from scratch over 8 guided lessons
+• Design, print, and assemble a working mechanical gripper from scratch

-• Hold a real working mechanism you built yourself by the end of week 2
+• Hold a real working mechanism, built from individual printed parts, by the end of week 2

 Course Feature